Master Promissory Note

 The electronic MPN can be used to make one or more loans for one or more academic years (up to 10 years).
-If you have completed a MPN since July 1, 1999, and you have not gone over 12 months between disbursements, you will not be required to complete an additional promissory note for your Direct Subsidized or Unsubsidized Loan.
+If you have not gone over 12 months between disbursements, you will not be required to complete an additional promissory note for your Direct Subsidized or Unsubsidized Loan.

-If you accept a PLUS (parent loan), your parent (the borrower) will be required to complete a PLUS Master Promissory Note (MPN) and an Active Confirmation form.
+If you accept a PLUS (parent loan), your parent (the borrower) will be required to complete a PLUS Master Promissory Note (MPN).